 And it certainly poisons our relationship with the people around us.
 Allah tells us in the Quran that we should leave doubt because most doubt is sinful.
 (49:12)

-Having Beautiful Thoughts and Positivity About Allah
+Having Beautiful Thoughts About Allah

 It is essential that we try to instill positive thoughts in ourselves.
 We have to force ourselves to think positively and be positive.
 First and foremost we have to have positivity about our Creator.
 We can never allow ourselves to think negatively of Him.